team-tui/mern-docker-tutorial/README.md

 ```
 http://192.168.99.100:3000
 ```
+5. If something isn't working, go through the tutorial step by step cross referencing to learn what you've done wrong.
-5. Congratulate Mike because it took him farking forever to get this going.
+6. Congratulate Mike because it took him farking forever to get this going.